 Push notifications bring real-time, breaking alerts to your user’s attention when they're needed.

-On Windows Phone, the new Action Center is a place where you can organize and display notifications and content that users need to take action on.
+The Action Center is a place where you can organize and display notifications and content that users need to take action on.

 Background execution and triggers bring your app to life just when the user needs it.

 Your app can use voice and Bluetooth LE devices to help users interact with the world around them.